Bayesian optimization and nonlocal effects method for $\alpha$ decay of superheavy nuclei based on CPPM: Results and discussion

 This study employs BNN approach to predict the $\alpha$ decay half-lives.
 Given the high sensitivity of half-lives to the $\alpha$ decay energy ($Q_{\alpha}$ value), selecting appropriate mass models for calculation is crucial.
-For comparative purposes, we utilized three mass models:Relativistic Continuum Hartree-Bogoliubov $(RCHB)$\cite{61}, $WS4$\cite{62}, and Finite Range Droplet Model $(FRDM)$\cite{63} to compute $Q_{\alpha}$ values.
-The predicted results are presented in Table 3, where the first column lists the $\alpha$ decay parent nuclei, The second to third columns, fourth to fifth columns, and sixth to seventh columns correspond to the $Q_{\alpha}$ values and the logarithmic forms of the $\alpha$ decay half-lives for the three models, respectively.
-To visually illustrate the impact of the three mass models on half-life calculations, we present the data from $Table 3$ in graphical form.
-Figure 3 presents the predicted half-life curves for isotopes with $Z = 118$ and $Z = 120$.
+For comparative purposes, we utilized three mass models: Relativistic Continuum Hartree-Bogoliubov (RCHB)\cite{wang2014surface}, Weizsacker–Skyrme-4(WS4)\cite{xia2018limits}, and Finite Range Droplet Model (FRDM)\cite{moller2016nuclear} to compute $Q_{\alpha}$ values.
+The calculation results are presented in Table 5, where the first column lists the $\alpha$ decay parent nuclei, The second to third columns, fourth to fifth columns, and sixth to seventh columns correspond to the $Q_{\alpha}$ values and the logarithmic forms of the $\alpha$ decay half-lives for the three models, respectively.
+To visually illustrate the impact of the three mass models on half-life calculations, we present the data from Table 5 in graphical form.
+Fig 3 presents the predicted half-life curves for isotopes with $Z = 118$ and $Z = 120$.
 The figure clearly shows that $N = 184$ exhibits a significant shell effect across all three models.
-Notably, the shell effect at $N = 178$ varies depending on the model employed: specifically, it is more pronounced in the $WS4$ and FRDM models, whereas it appears relatively vague in the RCHB model.
+Notably, the shell effect at $N = 178$ varies depending on the model employed: specifically, it is more pronounced in the WS4 and FRDM models, whereas it appears relatively vague in the RCHB model.

+To further validate the reliability of the predicted half-lives, we employ the classical G-N law as a benchmark test\cite{geiger1911lvii}\cite{geiger1922reichweitemessungen}.
+Established by Geiger and Nuttall in 1911, this law describes the relationship between the half-life of $\alpha$ decay and the $Q$ value, expressed mathematically as

+where $a$ and $b$ denote the intercept and slope of the linear fit, respectively.
+In Fig. 4, we can observe that the BNN calibrated CPPM (including nonlocal corrections) predictions adhere well to the expected G-N linear relationship.

+Furthermore, as shown in Fig. 5, we investigate the correlation between the logarithm of predicted half-lives $\log_{10}(T_{1/2})$, and the negative logarithm of penetration probabilities $-\ln$P. The results reveal a robust linear correlation consistent with the G-N law.
+These findings indicate that the BNN approach not only significantly reduces the RMSE but also accurately preserves the fundamental physical scaling laws of $\alpha$ decay, thereby confirming that our method captures the essential physics of the decay process.